AndreiThira/andrei-be-nc-news/README.md

 - **supertest:** A testing library for making HTTP requests during testing, aiding in the comprehensive testing of API endpoints.
 - **husky:** A tool for setting up Git hooks to automate and improve various aspects of the development workflow.

-// Setting up the environment packages
-In order to connect to the relavant database, you need to define the environmental variable PGDATABASE.
-In order to do so, please follow the provided instructions:

 1. Create a file called **.env.REPLACENAMEHERE** in the root folder for every seperate database connection you wish to have - in this case we will use .env.development and .dev.test
 2. Inside each file, write **PGDATABASE=name_of_your_database**, replacing the filler text with the respective name of the database you wish to connect to.